ONLYOFFICE/Kubernetes-Docs/README.md

 To expose Grafana via ingress HTTP set `ingress.enabled` parameter to `true`.

-That you will have access to Grafana at `http://INGRESS-ADDRESS/grafana/`
+After that you will have access to Grafana at `http://INGRESS-ADDRESS/grafana/`

 #### 3.2 Expose Grafana via HTTPS